Model diagnostics for censored regression via randomized survival probabilities: Simulation Studies

-We first look at the performance of NRSP residuals on a single dataset with the sample size $n = 800$ and $\theta= 0.08$, which induce a censoring percentage $c\approx 50\%$.
-Figure \ref{fig:RSP1} displays the NRSP residuals against the fitted values and their normal QQ plots under the true and the wrong models.
-Under the true model, the NRSP residuals are randomly scattered without exhibiting any pattern and they are mostly within the interval (-3, 3).
-Conversely, under the wrong model, there are more NRSP residuals with an absolute value greater than 2; especially we see that some residuals are greater than 4.
-The difference of the residual plots under the true and the wrong model is not very sharp from visual inspection.
-However, the QQ plots can reveal the non-normality of the NRSP residuals under the wrong model.
-The QQ plot of the NRSP residuals under the true model (Fig. \ref{fig:nrsp-qq-family-t}) aligns nearly perfectly with the straight line with unity slope and zero intercept.
-However, under the wrong model, the QQ plot (Fig. \ref{fig:nrsp-qq-family-w}) deviates from the straight line in both the upper and lower tails.
-Fig. \ref{fig:nrsp-res-family-t} also shows that the NRSP residuals of only the observed failure times (green triangles) are not normally distributed in that they are skewed to the right, which is caused by the censoring.
-Therefore, the randomization for the censored failure times is necessary to restore the normality for the NRSP residuals.
-The corresponding residual plots and QQ plots of the NMSP and deviance residuals are given in Figure \ref{fig:NCS1}.
-We see that the distributions of the NMSP and deviance residuals under the true model are far from the normal.
+We first look at the performances of NRSP residuals on a single dataset with the sample size $n = 800$ and $\theta= 0.08$, which induce a censoring rate $c\approx 50\%$.
+Fig. \ref{fig:wf} displays the NRSP residuals against the index and their normal QQ plots under the true and the wrong models.
+Under the true model, the NRSP residuals are randomly scattered without exhibiting any pattern.
+They are mostly within the interval (-3, 3).
+The QQ plot of the NRSP residuals aligns nearly perfectly with the $45^{\circ}$ straight line.
+Under the wrong model, the NRSP residuals are skewed to the right, and the QQ plot also indicates the deviation of NRSP residuals from the normal.
+Note that large NRSP residuals correspond to small failure times because of the descent of survival function.
+The scatterplot and QQ plot of NRSP residuals under the wrong log-normal model indicate that the true model for the dataset has more probability on the left than the fitted model (log-normal).
+The corresponding residual and QQ plots of the NMSP and deviance residuals are given in Figure \ref{fig:suppresid-wf}.
+We see that the distributions of the NMSP and deviance residuals under the true model are far from the standard normal.
+From looking at the CHF of the wrong model (log-normal), we can draw the same conclusion regarding the problem of the model.
+However, we notice that the estimated cumulative hazard curve under the true model is not very straight, although it seems to be within the confidence bands.
+An animated display of Fig. \ref{fig:wf} with multiple simulated datasets is shown in the URL given in Section \ref{sec:animation}.